 Whether you'll be installing tile over your shower's concrete floor or leaving it bare, you will need to use a mixture called "deck mud" to form the shower's base.
 Deck mud, also known as floor mud or dry pack mortar, is a simple mixture of sand, Portland cement and water.
-Very little water is used, creating a thick mixture, with little shrinkage after application.
-You can mix your own sand and Portland cement or purchase a ready made mix, which may be preferable if this is a one-time, small project.
-However, most pre-made mixtures will require additional sand to achieve the correct ratio of sand to cement.
+Very little water is used, which creates a thick mixture and causes minimal shrinkage after application.

-Recommendations for sand to Portland cement ratios range from 3:1 to 7:1 (parts sand to parts Portland cement).
-The median and most often recommended ratio is 5:1 (parts sand to parts Portland cement).
+Recommendations for sand to Portland cement ratios range from 1:1 to 4:1 (parts sand to parts Portland cement) depending on the purpose of the concrete.
+According to StructX, the recommended ratio for flooring is 3:1 (parts sand to parts Portland cement).
 Too much cement can cause clumping and make the mixture difficult to spread, while too much sand can create a weak mortar.

-Mix 5 parts dry sand to 1 part Portland cement together before adding water.
+Mix 3 parts dry sand to 1 part Portland cement together before adding water.
 Be sure to wear protective glasses and a dust mask when mixing cement.
 Mix in a bucket, wheel barrow, or on a flat surface such as plywood.
 Mix thoroughly to ensure all sand is coasted in cement.
 The mixture should attain a uniform gray color.
-If you are using a pre-mix of sand and Portland cement, check to see what the ratio of the mix is and add additional sand to bring the mixture to approximately 5:1 (most pre-mixes have a ratio of 3:1).
+If you are using a pre-mix of sand and Portland cement, check to see what the ratio of the mix is and add additional sand to bring the mixture to approximately 3:1 if needed.

-Add water slowly until the concrete mixture will adhere in a ball in your hand, leaving no moisture behind.
-The ball should not be overly sticky, but not crumble either.
+Once the sand and cement has been mixed together while dry, add water slowly until the concrete mixture will stay together when you form a ball in your hand, leaving no moisture behind.
+The ball should not be overly sticky, but it should not crumble either.
 You should reserve a portion of the sand/Portland cement to add if your mixture becomes too wet.
 Just use water; no additives such as latex should be used when making concrete for shower floors.

-The concrete mixture can be stirred by hand with a masonry tool or shovel or with the use of a paddle bit attached to a power drill.
+The concrete mixture can be stirred by hand with a masonry tool or shovel, or you can speed up the process and cut out some of the labor by using a paddle mixer attached to a power drill.
 Continue mixing until all clumps are eliminated.